Doctor Savithri

-Doctor Savithri is a 1955 Indian Tamil-language thriller film directed by R. M. Krishnaswamy and written by Acharya.
+Doctor Savithri is a 1955 Indian Tamil-language legal thriller film directed by R. M. Krishnaswamy and written by Acharya.
 A contemporary adaptation of the Hindu story of Savitri and Satyavan, the film stars Anjali Devi, S. Balachander, M. N. Nambiar and B. R. Panthulu.
 It revolves around the title character's (Anjali Devi) efforts to clear the name of her wrongfully convicted husband (Panthulu).
 The film was released on 25 November 1955 and became a success.

 Plot

 Savithri is a doctor who treats the poor for free.
 When she discovers that Vanaja, a young wealthy woman in their community is being harassed by Nagalingam, a crooked lawyer, she and her husband Somasundaram endeavour to help Vanaja.
 Later, Nagalingam is murdered by an unknown assailant and Somasundaram is wrongfully convicted of the crime.
 Savithri investigates the murder and identifies the true killer as Jagath Singh, a doctor who had been blackmailed by Nagalingam.